 At the expiration of the fixed-term, if neither party gives notice to end the agreement, the tenancy continues on a periodic basis (s 230).
 The periodic agreement remains on the same terms as the original fixed-term agreement, unless varied by the parties.

-Subletting refers to when a tenant grants exclusive possession or whole or part of the premises to another person.
+Subletting is when a tenant grants exclusive possession of all or part of the premises to another person.
 The original tenant remains a tenant, and effectively become the landlord of the sub-tenant.

 However, the RT Act states that a tenant must not assign or sub-let the whole or any part of rented premises without the landlord’s written consent.
 Any assignment or sub-letting that is done without the landlord’s consent is invalid and unenforceable (s 81).
 Generally, consent cannot be retrospectively obtained.
 If the tenant has or tries to assign or sub-let the premises by giving exclusive possession without the landlord’s consent, the landlord can give the tenant a 14-day Notice to Vacate (s 253) (see “Notice to Vacate – landlord wants tenant to leave”).